konelav/bluepill_adc/README.md

 Protocol: configuring
 ---------------------

-There is a bunch of 8-bit *registers* available for writing by nodata setup packets:
+There is a set of 8-bit *registers* available for writing by nodata setup packets:
 ```
 bmRequestType = 0x40